wg-osr/walkerga.github.io/lore.md

 *The wind from the west.
 From the sundered land.
 Rot rides it, and the stench of **blood**.
 Cursed walker, will you travel there?
 To **The valley of the Unfortunate Undead**?
 Our young ones are taken by the child-thief **Tergol**, known for his vile crimes and alchemy of flesh.*

-## The Calender of Nechrubel
+#### The Calender of Nechrubel
 *The world trembles.
 One can feel it in ways sharp and subtle, mysterious and clear.
 One by one, inevitable events demaind their place.*<br>
 The **GM** rolls a dice each dawn.
 A result of 1 activates one misery.
-The seventh misery is rolled, the world finally dies.
+When the seventh misery is rolled, the world finally dies.
 The seventh seal is broken for the seventh and final time.
 The game and your lives end here.

 # RELIGION

-The Church of the One True Faith maintains contol over much of this world.
-While its influence is most powerful within the major kingdoms in the north, it is only slightly less present elsewhere.
-The basilisk **HE** killed most other gods but those already lost or dying still remain.
+The dominant religion in the Dying World is the **Church of The One True Faith**.
+This faith, which took hold 300 years ago, dominates most of the known world. **HE** killed most gods, except for those already lost or dying, and wiped their memories from the world.
+It is those lost and dying gods who are secretly worshipped and praised behind closed doors.

 ### One True Faith